smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Displaying Turn Directions/index.md

 # Displaying Turn Directions
-When your navigation app is guiding the user to a specific destination, you can provide the user with visual and/or audio turn-by-turn prompts.
-These prompts will be shown/spoken even when your SDL app is backgrounded or when the user is taking a phone call.
+When your navigation app is guiding the user to a specific destination, you can provide the user with visual and audio turn-by-turn prompts.
+These prompts will be presented even when your SDL app is backgrounded or a phone call is ongoing.

 To create a turn-by-turn direction that provides both a visual and audio cues, a combination of the @![iOS]`SDLShowConstantTBT`!@@![android]`ShowConstantTBT`!@ and @![iOS]`SDLAlertManeuver`!@@![android]`AlertManeuver`!@ RPCs must should be sent to the head unit.

+!!!
+NOTE
+If the connected device has received a phone call in the vehicle, the @![iOS]`SDLAlertManeuver`!@@![android]`AlertManeuver`!@ is the only way for your app to inform the user of the next turn.
+!!!

-### Visual Cues
+### Visual Turn Directions
 The visual data is sent using the @![iOS]`SDLShowConstantTBT`!@@![android]`ShowConstantTBT`!@ RPC.
 The main properties that should be set are `navigationText1`, `navigationText2`, and `turnIcon`.
 A best practice for navigation apps is to use the `navigationText1` as the direction to give (i.e. turn right) and `navigationText2` to provide the distance to that direction (i.e. 3 mi.).

-### Audio Cues
+### Audio Turn Directions
 The audio data is sent using the @![iOS]`SDLAlertManeuver`!@@![android]`AlertManeuver`!@ RPC.
 When sent, the head unit will speak the text you provide (e.g. In 3 miles turn right).

-!!!
-NOTE
-If the connected device has received a phone call in the vehicle, the @![iOS]`SDLAlertManeuver`!@@![android]`AlertManeuver`!@ is the only way for your app to inform the user of the next turn.
-!!!

 ## Sending Both Audio and Visual Turn Directions
 @![iOS]
 #### Objective-C
 ```objc